 - The loud noises and bright lights

-Check your gates, fences, and boundaries to make sure everything is fully secure, and there’re no escape routes.
-You could even take your dog out into the garden on a lead if you’re concerned they could escape.
-Also ensure your windows and doors are kept closed to minimise noise.
+Check your gates, fences, and boundaries to make sure everything is fully secure, and there are no escape routes.

-Dogs Trust have some free downloadable sounds and tracks to help desensitise your dog to the noises they might expect to hear.
-You can use these sounds all year round for maximum preparation, or start as far in advance of the autumn season as possible.
+Dogs Trust have some free downloadable sounds and tracks to help desensitise your dog to the noises they might hear.
+Start using these sounds as far in advance as possible – you can even do so all year round for maximum preparation.

 Be sure to head out for your daily walk with your dog before the evening darkness rolls in.
 This will also ensure they will be tired post-walk and should feel more relaxed.